-The final step in phase 1 is the submission of the investigation plan.
 The key items of information required are:

-- Project title - What is your research question? - Describe the local climate problem/issue you want to investigate. - What kind of Earth observation data will you use? - Describe how you plan to investigate the climate problem and which data you plan to analyse.
-Also, describe how you plan to access/collect the data.
+- Project title - What is your research question? - Describe the local environmental problem/issue you want to investigate. - What kind of Earth observation data will you use?

-Students can use the investigation plan template in Appendix 3 to finalise their Climate Detectives plan before submitting online.
+Describe how you plan to investigate the problem and which data you plan to analyse.
+Students can use the investigation plan template in Appendix 3 to finalize their Climate Detectives plan before submitting it online.
 Teachers should register and submit online the investigation plan.
 To apply check out: climatedetectives.esa.int/how-to-apply